A general guide to submitting your householder application

 Some extensions to dwellings are allowed under ‘permitted development’ rights.
 This means that in effect the government has given a blanket approval for the work.
 As long as you come within the restrictions in each case you will not require planning permission.

 In some cases your permitted development rights may have been removed, so if you’re not sure always check with the local planning office.
-They will be able to confirm whether these rights have been removed from your property, or not.
+They will be able to confirm whether these rights have been removed from your property.

 By now, you should be fairly sure whether you need planning permission or not.
 If you’re still unclear, check with your local planning office.
-If you can’t get to your local planning office you can fill in a form and the planning officer will write back confirming the position.
-They will be able to guide you on the requirements of the legislation and give advice on whether a planning application is required or not.
+If you can’t get to your local planning office, contact us and the planning officer will confirm the position.
+They will be able to guide you on the requirements of the legislation and give advice on whether a planning application is required.

 As noted above, if you’ve decided to use an agent (architect, surveyor etc.) they will have already gone through the above steps on your behalf.
 We would always advise that for larger more complex works, you seek professional advice.
 A good agent will help you refine your ideas and design and develop the project for you.
 They will also be able to advise you on what other permissions (if any) are required.